Civil Society Dialogue Network

 - transversal thematic issues relating to conflict prevention and peace-building.

 - Discussion Paper – Civil society peacebuilding actors in Iraq (October 2017)

 - Discussion Paper – The EU and conflict prevention in Jordan – Laura Davis & Fatima Ayub (March 2017)

 - Background Paper – The Impact of Train and Equip initiatives on Security Sector Reform: A Brief Literature Review – Laura Davis (November 2016)

-Training Seminar – Advocacy towards the EU on Funding for Peacebuilding (March 2017, Brussels)
+Training Seminar – Peacebuilding Advocacy towards the EU (March 2018, Brussels)

 For more information about this event, please contact Susanne Wander.

 Policy Meeting – Strategic Review of EUMM Georgia: Gathering Civil Society Perspectives (February 2018, Brussels)

 Policy Meeting – Strategic Review of EUMM Georgia: Roundtable on Civil Society Perspectives (January 2018, Tbilisi)